 She was probably about 4.
 I watched as her grandma pulled her into the restaurant and sat her at the table.
 Grandma opened the tablet and started a game before heading to the line.
 It was a Wednesday afternoon, and Firehouse Subs wasn’t really all that busy.
 Grandma waited behind one person, ordered, and then sat down.
 Their food was delivered about two minutes later, and that was when the scene got ugly.

-In an effort to limit screen time and enjoy their lunch together, Grandma took the tablet away and she let out a squeal that I’m sure could be heard down the street.
-“I was playing with that!”
-She spat at the poor lady.
+In an effort to limit screen time and enjoy their lunch together, Grandma took the tablet away, and the little girl let out a squeal that I’m sure could be heard down the street.
+“I was playing with that!” she spat at the poor lady.
 “Your food is here.
 Don’t you want to eat?” her grandma desperately pleaded.
 “Not now,” she barked back.

 The rest of the lunch went much like you would expect.
 Grandma gave the tablet back and ate her lunch while the kid’s meal sat untouched.

-Now before we jump to any conclusions, I won’t even pretend to know the circumstances of this little girl’s life and what could be behind Grandma’s motives to allow her to behave that way.
+Now, before we jump to any conclusions, I won’t even pretend to know the circumstances of this little girl’s life and what could be behind Grandma’s motives to allow her to behave that way.
 Her daddy might have left her mom the day before.
 Or perhaps her parents were killed in a tragic car accident.
 Perhaps there are some special needs that I am not aware of.
-As parents (and grandparents) there are sometimes situations that cause us to overlook behavior, whether that’s a good move or not.
+As parents (and grandparents), there are sometimes situations that lead us to overlook behavior.

 The longer we’ve had these little tablets, the peskier they have become.
 They cause fights among siblings, create some sort of “selective hearing vacuum” for the user, and that’s just the beginning.